I must confess, I’m not a big gambler. From time to time, I enjoy a good poker night but focus more on having fun than winning.

-Disappointed by the barbarian who wrote the slot machine program, I decided to concentrate on drinking, after all, it was my birthday.
+Disappointed by the lack of skill of the coder who wrote the slot machine program, I decided to concentrate on drinking, after all, it was my birthday.

 The evening wouldn’t have been complete without the fight we witnessed on the street, on our way back to the hotel.
 Two fellows, coming from opposite directions and realizing that the street is not big enough for both, started to punch each other.
-Watching them was both disturbing and amusing, after all, you’re in Vegas, everything is possible.
+Watching them was both disturbing and amusing, after all, I was in Vegas where everything is possible.

 The overall impression was great.
 It’s definitely a place where I would want to return for spending an entire weekend.